 Gregory Whiting is the director of Equity and Inclusion for Food Lifeline.
 This non-profit is a food bank that serves all of Western Washington as a policy advocate, bulk supplier of food, and partner for hundreds of smaller local agencies that distribute food to community members.
 Food Lifeline is a member of the Feeding America national network of food banks.
 Gregory is on the Feeding America EDI (Equity Diversity Inclusion) advisory committee.
-On this committee he is collaborating with other leaders in the field to help develop the and support Feeding America’s growth in anti-poverty movements.
+On this committee he is collaborating with other leaders in the field to help develop and support Feeding America’s growth in anti-poverty movements.
 As Food Lifeline’s director of Equity and Inclusion, Gregory is directly involved in organizational change efforts that are designed to build out and activate the anti-poverty movement that is embedded in the core values of the organization.

-You can find Gregory in Linkedin, biking around town, boxing, or engaging with other excited and dedicated Brainerd Fellows at SVP meetings.
+You can find Gregory in Linkedin, biking around town, shadow boxing, or engaging with other excited and dedicated Brainerd Fellows at SVP meetings.